We think this TV show stands out for:

 Is it any good?

-Quantum Leap is a winner on many levels.
-The writing remains fresh and funny as it takes on new characters and plotlines in different episodes.
+The writing on this series remains fresh and funny as it takes on new characters and plotlines in different episodes.
 And the acting is first-rate; Bakula in particular provides memorable performances as (among many others) a blind concert pianist, a pregnant teenage girl, and a Vietnam veteran amputee.
 He even appears as real-life characters like Elvis Presley and Lee Harvey Oswald.
 Viewers will love watching him adjust to the nuances of each new role and the gender-based (or species-based, in the case of one chimpanzee character) challenges each presents.

-Since the show tends to tackle some pretty mature topics (from murder to unplanned pregnancy), it isn't really suited for young kids.
+Since Quantum Leap tends to tackle some pretty mature topics (from murder to unplanned pregnancy), it isn't really suited for young kids.
 But it will have definite appeal for tweens and teens who can look past its now-dated look and feel.